-Colorectal polyps are growths that reside in the lining of the colon (large intestine) or rectum.
+Colorectal polyps are growths found in the lining of the colon (large intestine) or rectum.
 It is believed that most colorectal cancers start as a small colorectal polyp known as an adenoma.
-Over time, an adenomatous polyp may develop signs of abnormal growth know as dysplasia.
+Over time, an adenomatous polyp may develop signs of abnormal growth known as dysplasia.
 The greater the amount and degree of dysplasia a polyp has, the more likely it is to turn malignant (cancer).
 If an adenomatous polyp becomes cancerous, it usually grows and develops worsening dysplasia over the course of years.
 However, not all adenomatous polyps will turn cancerous and there are currently no known means of determining which adenomatous polyps will become cancerous and which will not.
 Therefore, it is recommended that all adenomatous polyps be removed.
 Removal of colorectal polyps is key in preventing colorectal cancer.
 Studies have shown that the removal of polyps (polypectomies) results in a decrease in the development of colorectal cancer.

 WHAT CAUSES A POLYP TO FORM?